expaso/hassos-addons/timescaledb/README.md

 Seeking a nice web-based client? **Try the pgAdmin4 addon.**

-Please do not forget to also map the TCP/IP port in the network-section of the addon to the desired port number.
+Please do not forget to also map the TCP/IP port in the network-section of the addon to the desired port number on the host, if you whish to expose the Postgresql-instance to the rest of your network.
-The default is port `5432`
+The default is port `5432`.

 __Securiy Notice!__